What happens when someone runs a Google search for your brand, industry, product, or service?

 You might prefer to be hands-off, but there’s power in knowing you have control over individual elements of your campaign if you desire it.
 That’s what sets the best SEO companies apart.

-The best SEO companies are so confident in the quality of their work and the efficacy of their campaigns that they’ll stand by what they do.
+The best SEO businesses are so confident in the quality of their work and the efficacy of their campaigns that they’ll stand by what they do.
 And while they’ll never guarantee specific search rankings or outcomes that are outside of their control, they will stand strong on their deliverables.

 If an SEO company tells you that they’ll help you generate a certain amount of traffic within a specific timeframe and they fail to do so, they should work with you to make things right.